qlik-oss/qlik-cloud-monitoring-apps/automations/multipleTenantInstaller.md

 - **Automated API Key Management:**
   API keys on each child tenant are automatically created and maintained (if `recreateConnections=1`), eliminating the need for interactive logins or manual configuration on each child tenant.

+This automation does not install any monitoring for the parent tenant.
+To do this activity, please use the standard Qlik Cloud monitoring app installer.

 For more details on the monitoring apps, please refer to the [Qlik Cloud Monitoring Apps repository](https://github.com/qlik-oss/qlik-cloud-monitoring-apps/blob/main/README.md).

 ---